Our Mission

 Within NJFDC:

-The New Jersey Food Systems Policy Council (NJFPC): serves as a statewide, multi-sector policy coordination body.
-The Council translates shared needs from across New Jersey’s food and farming sectors into aligned policy priorities, legislative strategies, and public recommendations.
+The New Jersey Food Policy Council (NJFPC) is a statewide, multi-sector, decision-capable body that translates shared needs from across New Jersey’s food system into aligned policy priorities, legislative strategies, and public recommendations.

-It brings together representatives from farming, food access, labor, public health, research, and advocacy, alongside critical, non-voting public agencies and academic partners who participate in advisory roles.
-This structure enables constructive engagement with state agencies, legislators, and research institutions while preserving the Council’s independence and community-centered leadership.
-Learn more here.
+The Council is member-led and includes representatives from farming, food access, labor, markets, public health, and environmental sectors, alongside non-voting government and academic partners who participate in advisory roles.
+This structure enables coordinated engagement with policymakers while preserving the Council’s independence and community-centered leadership.

 NJ Alliance for Local Food & Farms: The collaborative home for NJFDC’s stakeholder-led working groups, where food and farm organizations align around shared needs, exchange resources and best practices, and collaborate on technical assistance and program strategies.